+CARD.
 CITIZENS' LINE.

 The Proprietors of this Line having made such arrangements that they will be able to carry merchandize from Philadelphia to Easton via the Delaware Division of the Pennsylvania Canal, cheaper, and with as much despatch as any other Line, respectfully solicit country merchants to give them a call before shipping elsewhere.
-Persons shipping by this Line will please send their goods to Heilman & Have on had \$50,000 feet Hemlock and goods shipped by this Line to be stored at Eas-BARNET, HELLER & Co.
+Persons shipping by this Line will please send their goods to Heilman & Barnet, Willow street Wharf, Philada, All goods shipped by this Line to be stored at Easton, will be stored free of charge.
+There will BARNET, HELLER & Co.

+Proprietors.
 AGENTS.

-HEILMAN & BARNET, Philadelphia, BARNET & HELLER, Easton.
+HEILMAN & BARNET, Philadelphia.
+BARNET & HELLER, Easton.
 Philadelphia, Feb.
 15, 1844.